Schy44/Dermeze/README.md

 User registration and login functionality.
 Token-based authentication for secure API access.
 5. AI Skin Problem Detection (In Progress)
-Allows users to upload images of skin issues.
-Analyzes images using AI models and suggests suitable skincare products from the available database.
+This feature allows users to upload images of their skin issues for analysis.
+Once the dataset is fully prepared and all necessary images are collected, the AI model will process the images and recommend suitable skincare products from the available database.
+The feature will be launched once the dataset is complete

 Tech Stack